laxa88/Boilerplate-React-App/README.md

 Great for beginners or developers who want to start off with bare minimum environment to get a React project up and running.
 This project is primarily for myself to quick-start with React projects, but perhaps it could prove useful for other developers too :)

-All the information below this point (except for Recommended Tools) can be found in the tutorial linked above, but they are added here for quick reference.

 ## Minimum Project Contents:

 - **react**